Alexander I of Serbia: Accession

 In 1889, King Milan unexpectedly abdicated and withdrew to private life, proclaiming Alexander king of Serbia.
-Since the king was only thirteen, Jovan Belimarković, Kosta Protić and Jovan Ristić were appointed as his regents.
+Since the king was only thirteen, three regents were appointed, head among them Jovan Ristich.
 His mother also became his regent.

-Alexander ordered the arrest of the regents on 13 April 1893, proclaiming himself of age and dissolving the national assembly.
-On 21 May, he abolished his father's liberal constitution of 1889 and restored the previous one.
-In 1894, the young King brought his father, Milan, back to Serbia and appointed him commander-in-chief of the army in 1898.
+Alexander ordered the arrest of the regents on April 13, 1893, proclaiming himself of age and dissolving national assembly.
+On May 21, he abolished his father's liberal constitution of 1889 and restored the previous one.
+In 1894, the young King brought his father, Milan, back to Serbia and, in 1898, appointed him commander-in-chief of the army.
 During that time, Milan was regarded as the de facto ruler of the country.
-In 1898, penalties were brought down upon the Radical and the Russophil parties, which the court sought to tie to an attempted assassination of the former King Milan.
+In 1898 penalties were brought down upon the Radical and the Russophil parties, which the court sought to tie to an attempted assassination of the former King Milan.

 Alexander's attitude during the Greco-Turkish War (1897) was one of strict neutrality.